 There’s no microphone jack on the Canon.
-The built-in one does a good enough job but I recommend buying a muffler because the microphone’s a magnet for wind noise.
+The built-in one does a good enough job but it’s a magnet for wind noise.
+I recommend buying a muffler of some sort.
 It’s a small gripe and not a deal breaker for me.

 My only other concern is the connection process over WiFi to an iPhone.
-For example, let’s say you want to transfer a photo directly from the Canon into Instagram on your phone, well, be prepared to spend several button clicks trying to do this.
-This entire process should take 1 or 2 steps (press the connect button and you’re done).
-Hopefully this will be improved with a software update.
+For example, transferring a photo directly from the Canon into Instagram on your phone requires several button clicks.
+It’s a process that should take 1 or 2 steps (Press the connect button.
+Done).
+Hopefully, this will be improved with a software update.

 Why I chose the Canon over another Compact

 It took me months of research before I decided on the Canon.
 I spent this time looking at comparable devices like the Sony RX 100 Mark V. And from what I could tell it all came down to the focusing speed of the Sony over the Canon.
 Considering the Sony’s hundreds of dollars more than the Canon I couldn’t justify the extra cost.
 Having used the Canon for months now the focusing speed hasn’t been an issue for me.

 Also, customer reviews were just as high, if not higher for the Canon which helped to seal the deal for me and that’s Why I bought the Canon G7X Mark II and Why I’m still happy with it now.

 How much is it and Where can you get it from?

 The Canon G7X Mark II is currently retailing for around $679 in the US.
 In New Zealand (where I’m from) it’s about $1000.